jonike/algorithms/README.md

 # Introduction
-This is a minimalistic competitive programming library written in C++.
+This is a algorithm and utility programming library written for programming competitions.

 Feel free to use, modify and share.
 Sharing is caring!